swedenconnect/technical-framework/ELN-0614 - Subject Preslection in SAML Authn Requests.md

 `MustValidate` \[Default `true`\]

-> When set to `true`, this indicates that the value of the specified type of this element MUST match the preselected subject and that the Identity Provider MUST verify this value in the authentication process.
-A value of `false` means that the Identity Provider does not have to verify this value and may rely entirely on other present match criteria to identify the preselected subject.
+> When set to `true`, this indicates that the specified value MUST match a validated property of the preselected user for this preselect match criteria to be satisfied.
+A value of `false` means that the Identity Provider MAY ignore this value and MAY rely entirely on other present `<MatchValue>` elements to match against the preselected subject.

 `##any` \[Optional\]